Sava: From the Sutla to the Una

-The westernmost part of the 562 km Sava River course in Croatia, takes the river east, through the western part of the Zagreb County, between Samobor and Zaprešić.
+The westernmost part of the 562 km Sava River's course in Croatia, takes the river east, through the western part of the Zagreb County, between Samobor and Zaprešić.
 The area encompasses forests interspersed by marshes and lakes formed in gravel pits.
 As the Sava approaches the capital of Croatia, Zagreb, the marshes give way to urban landscape, but there are surviving examples of the gravel pit lakes, such as the Jarun, and the Bundek within the city.
 At the western outskirts of Zagreb, there is the western terminus of the 32 km Sava–Odra flood-relief canal connecting the Sava to the Odra River plain which is intended to act as flood control retention basin.
 The canal has been built in response to the most destructive flooding of the river that occurred in Zagreb in 1964, when one third of the city was flooded and 17 people were killed.
 The city itself marks the western extent of the Sava River basin area especially prone to flooding, spanning from Zagreb to confluence of the river in Belgrade, Serbia.

 East of Zagreb, the river turns southeast again further through the Central Croatia, to the Sisak-Moslavina County, the city of Sisak, reaching 91.3 m a.s.l.
 The city of Sisak marks the westernmost extent of the Sava River navigable to larger vessels.
 Navigation conditions on the river are poor due to limited draft and fairway width, meandering of the river, bridge clearance restrictions, poor fairway markings as well as presence of sunken vessels and other objects, including unexploded ordnance.
 The ordnance is left over from various conflicts including the World War II, Croatian War of Independence, Bosnian War, and the 1999 NATO bombing of Yugoslavia.
 Before reaching confluence of Una at Jasenovac and 86.8 m a.s.l, the Sava River traces Lonjsko polje Nature Park, encompassing marshes frequently flooded by the Sava and its tributaries in the area.